ajit-dherange/GitLab_Tutorials_I/README.md

 # GitLab Tutorials - 1

-## How to connect / clone GitLab Repo
+## How to connect / clone GitLab Repo (Using SSH Key)

 ### Pre-requisite: Git
-Download and install Git for Windows
+Download and install Git Bash for Windows

 1) Download and run the installer from https://gitforwindows.org/.
 The options at each step should be suitable.
 When you reach the step about choosing the SSH executable, ensure the bundled OpenSSH is selected.